Haufe-Lexware/docker-style-guide/BestPracticesContainer.md

 Expect the **Docker Container** instance to be destroyed and restarted as/in a NEW instance at ANY time.

 As a consequence, it's best to make your services stateless

+## Create small images because of deployment/image transfer

+There is some race to create the smallest Docker Images possible, but it is important to remember, that only the **Docker Image** hogs the space on your harddisk and not the **Docker Container**.
+The containers will only occupy the differences to the image.

+## Using identical (base) images for service and data only container

+This is not about size, but about using the IDENTICAL UID/GID in two containers without special preparation.
+If you are going to "mount" a directory from a different container by using `VOLUME`'s, you should really think about using (at least) the identical images for service and data container to prevent mismatching UID/GID between the two.